AshladBP/LeagueVision/README.md

 - **Image Recognition**: Utilize trained models to recognize and classify images.

 ## Current Focus and Image Availability
 As of now, the primary focus of this project is on enhancing and expanding the capabilities related to champions images and items images.
-All the images for champions and items are readily available in the project repository, allowing for easy access and integration into the scripts.
-Users interested in these specific aspects can utilize these images for training, generation, and recognition purposes.
+All the images for champions and items are available in the project repository, allowing for easy access and integration into the scripts.
+You can utilize these images for training, generation, and recognition purposes.

 ### Prerequisites
 - Python 3.x